genepaul1/SOA915/README.md

 ### Sample CI Step (from `.github/workflows/ci-unit-tests.yml`)
+In the repository, run this yaml file to automatically test the 4 microservices
 ```yaml
 - name: Run unit tests for ${{ matrix.service }}
    working-directory: ${{ matrix.service }}